Pregnant or Bloated African Clawed Frog

 Recommended Diet for Your African Dwarf Frog

-- African dwarf frogs are meat eaters.
-Frog and tadpole pellets are also a good option.
+African dwarf frogs are meat eaters.
+Pellets for tadpoles and frogs are healthy options.